AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/index.md

 # Amazon Sales Channel on App Builder overview

 Amazon Sales Channel on App Builder is a flagship reference app developed by Adobe Commerce to accelerate merchant and partner adoption of out-of-process extensibility.
-This app showcases how Adobe Developer App Builder can be used to create integrations and extensions without modifying the core Commerce application.
-Amazon Sales Channel on App Builder is focused on demonstrating how key capabilities and extensibility use cases can be accomplished using App Builder.
+This app showcases how Adobe Developer App Builder can create integrations and extensions without modifying the core Commerce application.
+Amazon Sales Channel on App Builder focuses on demonstrating how to develop key capabilities and extensibility use cases with App Builder.
 Partners and developers can leverage the application code, best practice guides, and documentation to confidently create their own next-generation extensions and integrations.

 The application presents many common use cases for extending Adobe Commerce, including: